MrRacoon/lifx-client/README.md

 turn group:Room to the color limegreen with a brightness of 20% and saturation of 42%:
 `lifx -g 'Room' -C limegreen -B 20 -S 42`

+pulse group:Room to the color limegreen from the color red with a brightness of 20% and saturation of 42%:
+`lifx -g 'Room' -p -C limegreen -f red -B 20 -S 42`

 Try using aliases:

 ```bash